Our Future Path! A plan for a better world!

 Another important component of a Moderated Economy is the reduction in the cost of living.
 This mainly comes about by making it cheaper, easier, and preferable to use our resources productively.
 However, this also means reducing and eliminating waste in whatever form it takes.

 One example that I will talk more about later is the automobile.
-Cars are expensive to own and operate, especially considering that they are parked and not in use most of the time.
+Cars are expensive to own and to operate, especially considering that they are parked and not in use most of the time.
 For most of us, there is no good alternative to owning a car.
 What we need to do is to reduce the need for regular travel by car and to provide cheaper and more convenient alternatives.
 This alone could reduce many of our costs of living by more than 20 percent and allow us to do other things with the time we would have wasted driving and maintaining a car.

 In the following subsections, I will give a brief description of the different roles that would be played by each level of our Moderated Governments, and by individuals and businesses.
-Since the players (individuals and businesses) cannot start playing the game (economic activity) until they know what the rules of the game (laws, incentives and disincentives) will be, we will start by looking at the roles of our Moderated Governments.
+Since the players (individuals and businesses) cannot start playing the game (economic activity) until they know the rules of the game (laws, incentives and disincentives), we will start by looking at the roles of our Moderated Governments.
 I will also give an example of how the Moderated Economy would work within an important industry.
 Then, in upcoming sections, I will go into more detail about the need for this new economic system and how other parts of it would work.

 National Government